jmorrell/low-quality-image-placeholders-on-cloudflare-workers/README.md

 the width and height given, even if it breaks aspect ratio" which allows us to resize to exactly 3x2 pixels.

 <img width="1038" height="835" alt="Comparison of CSS-only hash vs blurhash" src="https://github.com/user-attachments/assets/66c715a4-61a7-4d27-80a4-04be324c5cdb" />

+### Thumbhash

+[Evan Wallace](https://madebyevan.com/) built an alternative to Blurhash called [Thumbhash](https://evanw.github.io/thumbhash/) with a couple of advantages:

+- more compact
+- encodes the aspect ratio and average color
+- alpha transparency support

+It's used very similarly to Blurhash, requiring Javascript and a Canvas API to render the placeholder.